maximowinfield/CS255-System-Analysis-and-Design/README.md

 Assumptions and limitations

-Project schedule
+Project schedule with dependencies

+All abbreviations are articulated before use, and APA 7 standards are followed where citations appear.

-📊 UML Diagrams
+2. UML Diagrams

+A complete set of diagrams representing system behavior and structure:

 Use Case Diagram

-Activity Diagram (Schedule Driving Lesson)
+Activity Diagram for Schedule Driving Lesson

 Sequence Diagrams

-Object Models / Process Models
+Process and Object Modeling Artifacts

+These diagrams use correct relationships, system boundaries, and actor roles based on the DriverPass interview transcript.

-⏱ Project Schedule
+3. Project Scheduling

-Gantt chart with realistic task timing
+Gantt chart with defined timelines

-Dependencies
+Task dependencies

-Team roles
+Team roles and workflow planning

+This section reflects how analysts coordinate system development tasks from requirements gathering through system delivery.

+4. System Models and Documentation

+Documentation that explains:

+How process and object models apply to this scenario

+Advantages and limitations of each modeling approach

+How different diagrams support system understanding

+5. Learning Reflection

+A summary of key skills and insights gained throughout CS255, including:

+Translating stakeholder interviews into system requirements

+Distinguishing goals from measurable objectives

+Writing clear, grounded system documentation

+Avoiding speculative features or unjustified assumptions

+Applying UML modeling techniques accurately

 💡 Key Skills Demonstrated

 Requirements analysis

-UML diagramming

-Activity modeling across swimlanes
+UML modeling (use case, activity, sequence diagrams)

-Systems documentation
+Structured business documentation

+System scheduling and dependency mapping

-Stakeholder communication
+Clear, scholarly technical communication

-Application of structured modeling practices

-📚 Learning Reflection

-A summary of what I learned in CS255:

-How to translate interview transcripts into formal system requirements

-How to separate goals from measurable objectives

-How to identify proper actors, use cases, and system boundaries

-How to apply include and extend relationships correctly

-How to design readable, non-speculative UML diagrams

-How to write clear, grounded system documentation
+Identification of actors, data sources, and sinks

 📨 Contact

-If you would like to discuss this project or collaborate on systems analysis or software design work, feel free to reach out through GitHub or LinkedIn.
+If you would like to discuss system analysis, business requirements, or software design documentation, feel free to connect with me through GitHub.